Bring Out the “Advanced” in Advanced Find

 - Sometimes Advanced Find isn’t enough, in which case SSRS or PowerBI can be leveraged when you need to go above and beyond the built-in tools.

 If you’d like to review this in a step-by-step fashion, you can watch Daryl Orwin‘s webinar on the topic here.
-You can also contact us or leave a comment below if you want some more guidance.
+You can also get in touch if you want some more guidance.
 It’s why we’re here!